 Monstera can grow in LECA.
 If you’re transplanting a grown monstera, gently remove it from the soil and rinse the roots.
-Add the LECA to a new container (make sure there aren’t drainage holes) until it’s about ⅓ of the way full.
+Add the LECA to a new container (ensure there aren’t drainage holes) until it’s about ⅓ of the way full.
 Insert your plant.
 Add more of the clay aggregate until it reaches about ⅔ of the container.
 Add water that’s between a pH of 5.5 and 6.5, and include liquid nutrients.

 Does LECA Prevent Pests?

 Many of our least favorite, irritating pests – like fungus gnats – aren’t really after your plants.
 They’re more interested in the organic material that’s rotting in the soil.
 It’s also where they lay their eggs after mating.
-So having LECA helps prevent – or at least limit – the amount of gnats on your indoor plants.
+So having LECA helps prevent – or at least limit – the number of gnats on your indoor plants.

 On the other hand, Spider Mites lay their eggs on the leaves’ underside, so LECA won’t help you much there.